TransportServer resources

 Note how the events section includes a Normal event with the AddedOrUpdated reason that informs us that the configuration was successfully applied.

-If you create an invalid resource, the Ingress Controller will reject it and emit a Rejected event.
+If you create an invalid resource, NGINX Ingress Controller will reject it and emit a Rejected event.
 For example, if you create a TransportServer secure-app with a pass action that references a non-existing upstream, you will get :

 kubectl describe ts secure-app